 Cheesy Breadsticks Dough

-You can make these breadsticks with 1/2 pound of store-bought or homemade pizza dough.
-My homemade pizza dough yields about 1 lb of dough, which is enough for 2 pizzas or 1 pizza and 1 batch of cheesy breadsticks.
+You can make these breadsticks with 1 pound of store-bought or homemade pizza dough.
+My homemade pizza dough yields about 2 lbs of dough, which is enough for 2 pizzas or 1 pizza and 1 batch of cheesy breadsticks.
 If you only need 1 batch of breadsticks, freeze the other half of dough for another time.
 You will want to make these cheesy breadsticks again.
+(You can also make stromboli with the other half of dough.)

-Even though store-bought dough is super convenient, I urge you to try homemade pizza dough sometime!
+And if you enjoy baking with whole wheat flour, you could absolutely prepare these cheesy breadsticks with whole wheat pizza dough instead.
+That recipe also yields about 2 lbs of dough.
+Even though store-bought dough is super convenient, I urge you to try homemade pizza dough sometime.
 The dough requires 6 basic ingredients and about 60-90 minutes to rise.

 Most of the “work” is hands-off and the flavor is *outstanding.*